profile-pic

 Apr, 2003 - Mar, 20128 yr 11 months

-Directed offshore development for Oracle Fusion Cloud Applications, specifically in SCM (Shipping, Distributed Order Orchestration, Inventory, Logistics), Fusion CRM and Ebiz-R12 leading the creation of BI analytics dashboards, shipping, inventory, and distributed order management solutions.
-Participated in the complex Fusion Cloud/applications development journey including the inception and strategy phase, driving the complex software development life cycle from inception to release for Fusion Cloud products.
+Directed offshore development for Oracle Fusion Cloud Middleware and SCM (Shipping, Distributed Order Orchestration, Inventory, Logistics), Fusion CRM and Ebiz-R12 Finance leading the creation of data analytics dashboards, Hyperion, CRM, shipping, inventory, and distributed order management solutions.
+Participated in the complex Fusion Cloud/applications development journey including the inception and strategy phase, driving the complex software development life cycle from inception to release.
+Led engineering and technical architecture groups as TASC member.

 Sr. Consultant